ozidan13/algorithms/README.md

 1. Clone this repository to your local machine
 2. Navigate to the week you're currently studying
 3. Open any HTML file in a web browser to see the algorithm in action
+4. For remote deployments, use the hosted version which automatically adapts paths and resources

 Each implementation includes: